Viewing public RFDs.

 For more details on copy tracking, see [jj-copy-tracking].

-The predicament is clear: since, with our current storage model, blessed API versions are immutable by definition, Git would never be able to detect copies across API versions without --find-copies-harder.
+The predicament is clear: since, with our current storage model, blessed API versions are immutable by definition, Git cannot detect copies across API versions without --find-copies-harder.
 GitHub’s web UI has no option for --find-copies-harder, even for specific paths, so a new API version would always register as a brand new file.
-GitHub’s blame UI also becomes unhelpful when used on the OpenAPI document.
+GitHub’s blame UI also becomes unhelpful when used on OpenAPI documents.

 Footnotes